-Some of the most breathtaking views you will ever see is located in the High Peak Region of the Adirondacks.
+Some of the most breathtaking views you will ever see are located in the High Peaks Region of the Adirondacks.

 The Summit of Whiteface Mountain provides a 360-degree view of beautiful vistas reaching as far as Vermont and Canada making it one of the best views you’ll ever see in the Adirondacks.